ae-dschorsaanjo/lipu-lili-pi-toki-pona/dictionary.md

 ## As I use

 These are the word definitions, mostly based on how I use them.
 Widespread alternative meanings will be also described (marked with _alt_): these alternate meanings are not wrong, though in most cases I do not prefer or recommend to use them.
 It also includes deprecated, joke and replaced words (under [Non-pu words](#non-pu-words) and [Replaced words](#replaced-words)).
 The shortened part of speech's meanings will be below the dictionary.
-See the shortenings of part of speeches [here](#shortenings)!
+See the abbreviations of part of speeches [here](#abbreviations)!
 I use the country names as they are in _pu_ (or try to guess them as a last resort).

 There are three words pairs that are merged in _pu_ ("a/kin", "lukin/oko", "namako/sin").
 Many people use them interchangeably; I do not.
 The definitions will be written under them as under every other word, but I will not mark the alternate meanings, I only left a _see also_ note.